cmayornavarro/nodejsElasticSearch/README.md

 ## Requirements

-In order to start working with nodeJS and ElasticSearch, you have to installe the following verions:
+In order to start working with nodeJS and ElasticSearch, you have to install the following verions:
 > node v12.16.3

 > elasticSearch v6.5.4 ( https://www.elastic.co/fr/downloads/elasticsearch )